-The thesis or essay should be typed, in double-spacing, and printed on one side only of goodquality, opaque quarto or A4 paper.
-It must be convenient to handle and bound or held firmly: it must not be submitted in a loose-leaf format from which pages can go astray.
+The thesis or essay should be typed, in double-spacing.
 Pages must be numbered.
-There should be a title-page with your candidate number, course, the paper number, and a word-count.
+There should be a title-page with your candidate number, course, the assessment unit number, and a word count.

 Where texts from ancient authors are quoted, this should normally be in the original languages, with translations if desired.
 Greek should always be cited with all diacritics (accents, breathings, subscripts etc.), Latin should be in italics unless inset in separate lines (see examples below).
 Abbreviated references to ancient authors should use major accepted conventions, e.g. those of the Oxford Latin Dictionary and of Liddell and Scott (A. Ag.
 1, Verg.
 A. 1.1).
 Where two lines or fewer of an ancient author (plus translation if desired) are quoted, this can be done in the main run of text; where more than two lines are quoted, these should be indented.
 Take particular care over the proof-reading of the quotations and the verification of references.

 All quotations from, and references to, any work require a precise reference; unacknowledged citation is plagiarism and unacceptable in an Oxford examination (see Section 9 below).
 References to ancient texts may fit conveniently in parentheses, but more complicated references and those to modern works should appear in footnotes (not endnotes) rather than in the main text; footnote cues should always follow punctuation marks rather than precede.
 Either the Harvard system or the full citation system should be used.
 In the Harvard system, the footnote contains a bare reference to the item's author, year of publication, and page number; these references are then filled out in a final bibliography at the end of the book or article which lists all works in alphabetical order.
-Where two works have the same author and year of publication, they are distinguished as Smith 2000a and Smith 2000b.
+Where two works have the same author and year of publication, they are distinguished as

+Smith 2000a and Smith 2000b.
 In the full citation system, the footnote contains a complete bibliographical reference, and no final bibliography is needed; where a work is cited more than once a cross-reference to the first footnote where the work was cited is required.
 In both cases abbreviations for journals and serials should follow the conventions of the Oxford Classical Dictionary or L'Année philologique (both available on Canvas).